widget102/timecamp-api/sections/time-entries.md

 [
   {
     "id":"3621",
-    "duration":"3600",
+    "duration":"3600", // in seconds
     "user_id":"123",
     "description":"",
     "last_modify":"2014-03-19 14:34:50",
     "billable":1,
     "task_id":"3132",
     "date":"2013-03-30",
-    "start_time":"12:20:00", // (this value may be null if user did not specify time frame) "name":"Task name",
+    "start_time":"12:20:00", // this value may be null if user did not specify time frame "name":"Task name",
-    "addons_external_id":123241 // (for integrations with Trello, Pivotal Tracker, etc.), "billable":0/1,
+    "addons_external_id":"123241", // for integrations with Trello, Pivotal Tracker, etc., "0" if no integration "billable":0/1,
-    "invoiceId":null/invoiceId
+    "invoiceId":0/invoiceId
   }
 ]
 ```